evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

 Aside from support for these attributes, I feel that for something to be a successful 'good default' and actually adopted it would need a dedicated IETF RFC.
-One that's ideally just focuses links and not part of a larger standard.
+One that's ideally just focuses on links and not part of a larger standard.

 Existing JSON link formats